-For this purpose it's useful to remember what the frequentist answers for μ and σ would be, at least in the Gaussian model we looked at earlier.
+For this purpose it's useful to remember what the frequentist answers for μ and σ would be, at least in the Gaussian model I mentioned earlier.

-Recall that the 95% confidence interval (CI) for μ came out (403.3, 405.9) - so you can guess that the likelihood for μ would be non-negligible in the range from (say) 402 to 407.
+As an approximate Bayesian method, with the NB10 data a 95% confidence interval (CI) for μ comes out (403.3, 405.9), so you can guess that the likelihood for μ would be non-negligible in the range from (say) 402 to 407.